sfigg/commercialization-public/docset/manufacture/desktop/oem-windows-deployment-and-imaging-walkthrough.md

 # OEM Windows Desktop Deployment and Imaging Lab

 Getting ready to build and test Windows 10 desktop PCs?
-This lab provides strategies for creating base images and updating them with command-line tools.
+This lab provides strategies for designing base images and updating them with command-line tools.
 The commands can be scripted, helping you quickly customize new images for specific markets to meet your customers' needs.

 Let's get started!